 Companies Act, 2013- More Austere Measures

 Companies Act, 2013, replaced the earlier Companies Act, 1956, and came into force from April 1, 2014.
-The transition from one to the other was quite turbulent as Companies Act, 2013, has widened its scope, included many more features in its ambit, defined many new clauses, introduced more stringent punishment and penalties for defaulters.
+The transition from one to the other was quite turbulent as the Companies Act, 2013, has widened its scope, included many more features in its ambit, defined many new clauses, introduced more stringent punishment and penalties for defaulters.

 Many Sections of the Act sees a massive shift in the intensity of retribution on the ‘Officers’ of a company- managers, directors & such others for their inability to perform their duties.
 There are many obligations that have been bestowed upon the officers and non-compliance of various rules & provisions under the Act draws severe punishment.

 When Does A Director’s Disqualification Occur?